-While there are no medications that apply directly for autism/Asperger’s, applicants may be taking medications for other mental conditions like antidepressants, anxiety medications, and antipsychotic drugs.
+While there are no medications that apply directly to autism/Asperger’s, applicants may be taking medications for other mental conditions like antidepressants, anxiety medications, and antipsychotic drugs.
 These medications could be insurable depending on an applicant’s situation.

 Insurance companies ask many questions about these conditions because they need lots of information to make a decision.
 Be sure to provide all this information as insurance companies are more likely to reject an application that looks incomplete.

-Life Insurance Quotes with Autism/Asperger’s
+Life Insurance Quotes With Autism/Asperger’s